aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/loading-and-saving-in-ruby/convert-doc-to-html-in-ruby/_index.md

 ﻿---
-title: Convert Doc to HTML in Ruby – Aspose.Words for Java
+title: Convert Doc to HTML in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Convert Doc to HTML in Ruby
 linktitle: Convert Doc to HTML in Ruby
 description: "Converting Doc to HTML using Ruby in Java."